10 Steps to Build a Successful Company Culture

 Employees must understand what the company expects from them.
 This means that the company has to take time to educate employees about its expectations.
 Employees may have questions or concerns about the company’s expectations.
 They should always feel as though they have been heard and that their concerns are taken seriously.
 Company policy will not change based on each and every employee concern but management must make the effort to listen to employee concerns and consider them.

-6. Hire Candidates for Culture First
+6. Hire Candidates for Culture Too

 When the time comes to add new employees, assess candidates carefully.
 It’s tempting to move quickly and offer available positions to those with the required education and experience.
 These candidates will likely ramp up quickly and require limited training.
 That does not necessarily mean they will be a good cultural fit.